 © Photo: Schiphol

-In 2002 the Rijksmuseum opens its daughter museum at Schiphol, making Schiphol the first airport in the world to house an art gallery.
-Airline passengers travelling through Amsterdam can visit airside exhibitions about the Dutch masters; the exhibitions are updated regularly.
+From 2002 to 2024 the Rijksmuseum had its daughter museum at Schiphol, making Schiphol the first airport in the world to house an art gallery.
+Airline passengers travelling through Amsterdam could visit airside exhibitions about the Dutch masters; the exhibitions were updated regularly.

 © Photo: Schiphol